 - sepsis (a possibly fatal inflammatory response to bacteria and other germs)

 - acute respiratory distress

-You should call your healthcare provider if you have flu symptoms within 10 days of handling infected birds or traveling to areas with known avian flu outbreak.
+Call your doctor if you have flu symptoms within 10 days of handling birds or traveling to areas with a known avian flu outbreak.

-Your physician may recommend you get a flu shot, so you do not also get a human strain of influenza.
-If you develop both the avian flu and a human flu at the same time, it could create a new and possibly deadly form of the flu.
+Your doctor may recommend you get a flu shot so that you don’t also get a human strain of influenza.
+If you develop both the avian flu and human flu at the same time, it could create a new and possibly deadly form of the flu.

 The CDC has issued no recommendations against traveling to countries that are affected by H5N1.
-However, avoiding the following can minimize your risk:
+However, you can minimize your risk by avoiding:

 - contact with infected birds

 Be sure to practice good hygiene and wash your hands regularly.

 The FDA has approved a vaccine designed to protect against the avian flu, but the vaccine isn’t currently available to the public.
 Experts recommend that the vaccine be used if H5N1 begins to spread among people.